fvmassoli/CarND-PID-Control-Project/README.md

 * "D" is the differential term.
 In order to mitigate the effect of the "P" term, the differential term where the steering angle is proportional to the first derivative of the CTE.
 This term gives a much smoother approach to the ideal trajectory since the amplitude of the steering angle will depend of the "velocity" at which the CTE will change.

 ### Results
 Before to reach the final results I tried different implementations.
 In particular I also tried to use Twiddle but finally I have found very nice results even w/o using it.
 For that reason I commented that part od the code.
-At the beginning I tuned the hyperparameters by hand and then after few laps the algorithm set proper values for them and the car appeared to be quite stable (video).
+At the beginning I tuned the hyperparameters by hand and then after few laps the algorithm set proper values for them and the car appeared to be quite stable (video https://www.youtube.com/watch?v=FGRTCbF8F_U&feature=youtu.be).
 The can never crashed or exited the track.
 The inital value for the paramters has been set to 0.2, 3.0, 0.004 for P, D and I respectively.

 ## Dependencies